SheepTester/uxdy/webreg-scraping/README.md

 If `SECT_CODE`'s final 2 digits are not `00` and the meeting type (`FK_SPM_SPCL_MTG_CD`) is normal (`" "`) or TBA, then WebReg considers it a "cateAX," which presumably forms a list of non-final meetings.

+For `SECT_CODE`, BGRD 200 has numerical section codes from 001 to 291.

 In `PERSON_FULL_NAME`, the name itself (last name, first name then middle initial) is 35 characters long, but `PERSON_FULL_NAME` is longer than that.
 The